Getting Started with Beach

 ioredis

-The five Beach packages are the layers we touch in this guide: the router, the session manager, the LLM driver, a starter scaffold of canonical handlers, and a store for the application's missive log.
+The four Beach packages are the layers we touch in this guide: the router (which owns the session and actor lifecycle), the LLM driver, a starter scaffold of canonical handlers, and a store for the application's missive log.
 Beach defers the underlying API and pub/sub work to Anthropic's SDK and to ioredis.

 The shape we are building